-It is recommended that students have a laptop computer or a MacBook with the minimum specifications listed below to access the majority of IT systems and services including NIDA Learn and NConnect.
+It is recommended that students have a laptop computer or a MacBook with the minimum specifications listed below as this will be needed for full access to most IT systems and services including NIDA Learn and NConnect (NIDA's internal internet service).

 Alternatively, it is recommended that students have off-campus access to appropriate computer resources.
 Computers are available in the library and computer multimedia-lab during open hours.
 The recommended equipment is a laptop (running Win 10) or a MacBook (running OSX 10.13 or higher) with a minimum of 2GHZ Core i5 processor, 16 GB RAM (for Design students and optional for other students: 2GB graphics card, i7 Processor, 16GB RAM, SSD (Solid state Hard Drive).